SimpleGamerM/NS2PortableDockCase/README.md

 - Better for heat accumulation issue
 - Capable of moving NS2 by using extension Type-C cable
 - Easy to swap from the original NS2 dock
-- Compattible to most big carry cases, i.e. Savage Raven MaxCarry case
+- Compatible to most big carry cases, i.e. Savage Raven MaxCarry case

 # 3D views